sdnitrogen/qr-url/README.md

 ## Better URL

 Are you tired of the ugly long URLs to send to your friends?
 Fear not!
-You can create a small, cute URL here or even better generate a QR code that you can share freely in this Beatifylly designed modern app built with Svelte, TypeScript and Tailwind CSS (skeleton-ui).
+You can create a small, cute URL here or even better generate a QR code that you can share freely in this Beautifully designed modern app built with Svelte, TypeScript and Tailwind CSS (skeleton-ui).

 Check it out here: [https://better-url.vercel.app/](https://better-url.vercel.app/)